Gå till Startsidan Senast uppdaterad: 2011-12-17

 According to my father the Widengren “Alfa” was blue because his Polish fiancée had paid for it and she might have considered red cars a vulgarity.
 One can imagine that she was a fan of the Polish born Tamara de Lempicka who in 1925 had painted herself in a green Bugatti, her famous "Auto Portrait".
 Or can the fiancée have been Tamara?
 I haven’t been able to confirm the fiancée story and most certainly Widengren married a Swedish woman in 1945.

-I threw in the old bike as a part of the payment for an almost new BMW 500 cc.
+In June 1962 I met the old racing driver and motor journalist Martin Strömberg at the Knutstorp race course, the Ring Knutstorp of today.
+I was there with my BMW 600 cc from 1954.
+Martin was interested in buying it and he gave me his phone number but only a few weeks later I threw in the old bike as a part of the payment for an almost new BMW 500 cc.
 Martin had started just in front of Brivio in the fatal race and both of them managed to get through the chaos of fire, smoke and wrecked cars.
 Martin drove a home tuned Chevrolet that could top ca 150 kph.
 He never finished but he still came in as the ninth driver as he completed seven laps before he got a valve breakdown.
 The car had a three-speed gear box and he had overrevved the engine for too long in 2nd gear while fighting with his friend “Mas-Harry" Larsson who drove a four-speed Ford.

 "King Ottokar’s Sceptre" ends with Tintin flying to Marseille with Thomson and Thompson.
 Tintin tells the clumsy twin detectives that they’re on a seaplane but they soon forget his warning and when getting off they plunge into the water.
 In the original version the detectives are Dupond and Dupont which sounds perfectly alike.
 Since most of the inhabitants on the large island outside Holland, Belgium and France are not familiar with the subtleties of the Frog Eaters’ language the twins have been made inseparable to the Islanders’ ears by a trick from their National comic writer P G Wodehouse who introduced the character Psmith with a silent “P”.